Personal Identity and Uploading Mark

 point out that banning such technology would come with some huge costs for

-about identity preservation and uploading invariably get hung up on the
+identity preservation and uploading invariably get hung up on the “branching”

-“branching” problem, and this probably provides the strongest support for
+problem, and this probably provides the strongest support for somaticism.
+The

-somaticism.
-The problem is that it seems there is only one of me.
-But uploading
+problem is that it seems there is only one of me.
+But uploading seems to allow

-my identity.
-It is clear how this problem arises given our previous discussion
+is clear how this problem arises given our previous discussion of the uploading

-of the uploading process.
-Imagine my brain is scanned and the relevant
+process.
+Imagine my brain is scanned and the relevant information is recorded.

-instant, all claiming to be Mark Walker.
-(And what a wonderful world this would
+claiming to be Mark Walker.
+(And what a wonderful world this would be!)
+Using the

 problem of branching that philosophers discuss in connection with